aisaiah-ai/the_word_today_cron/SECONDARY_FIREBASE_WITHOUT_KEY.md

 ## ⚠️ IMPORTANT: Read This First

-**Firebase Admin SDK service accounts have key creation disabled by organizational policy.**
+**Multiple organizational policies prevent automated setup:**

 **DO NOT TRY THESE - THEY WILL FAIL:**
-- ❌ `gcloud iam service-accounts keys create` - Will fail
+- ❌ `gcloud iam service-accounts keys create` - Blocked by `iam.disableServiceAccountKeyCreation`
 - ❌ Creating new service accounts - Admin SDK restriction applies
+- ❌ Cross-project IAM bindings - Blocked by `iam.allowedPolicyMemberDomains`
-- ❌ Any gcloud CLI key creation commands - Blocked by org policy
+- ❌ Any gcloud CLI key/permission commands - Blocked by org policies

 ```
 ERROR: Key creation is not allowed on this service account
-constraints/iam.disableServiceAccountKeyCreation
+ERROR: User not in permitted organization (cross-project access blocked)
 ```

-**This is a SECURITY RESTRICTION and cannot be bypassed via gcloud.**
+**These are SECURITY RESTRICTIONS enforced by your organization and cannot be bypassed via gcloud.**

+## ✅ ONLY Working Solution: Firebase Console

+**You MUST download the Firebase service account key from Firebase Console.**

 ## Solution Options